Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 ### Convenience Rate Law

 Most reactions in the metabolism requires certain proteins produced in genetic information processes as enzymes or transporters.
-Convenience rate law and random binding model are used to depict the kinetics of these reactions \cite{liebermeister_bringing_2006}.
+Convenience rate law and random binding model are used to depict the kinetics of these reactions[^liebermeister_convenience].

 The random binding model assumes the substrates bind to the enzyme/transporter in arbitrary order and are converted into the products, which then dissociate from the enzyme in arbitrary order.
 Convenience rate law further assumes the conversion step is the rate-determining step and the binding reactions are in quasi-equilibrium.
 For reaction